Strong Field Scattering of Black Holes: Assessing Resummation Strategies: Relativistic Scattering Angles and the EOB Framework

 where the radiation reaction can be further decomposed into time-odd and time-even contributions \cite{Dlapa:2022lmu}, i.e. $\theta_{4, \mathrm{rr}} (\gamma) = \theta_{4, \mathrm{rr}}^{\mathrm{odd}} (\gamma) + \theta_{4,\mathrm{rr}}^{\mathrm{even}} (\gamma)$.

-Recently, the conservative part of the 5PM scattering angle coefficient was computed in \cite{Driesse:2024xad} to first order in gravitational self force.
+Recently, the conservative part of the 5PM scattering angle coefficient was computed in \cite{Driesse:2024xad} to first order in gravitational self-force (GSF).
 At the time of writing, the state-of-the-art PM-expanded scattering angle is given by

 where the subscript `part' indicates that we only have partial knowledge of the full 5PM term.